google/WebFundamentals/src/content/en/fundamentals/payments/deep-dive-into-payment-request.md

 ```

 First we'll look at how to define support for credit and debit cards, followed
-by a brief look at supporting Android Pay.
+by a brief look at supporting Pay with Google.

 ### Payment Method: 'basic-card'